Evaluating Your Readiness for the RN to BS Program

 Yes.
 You receive 33 credits by portfolio and these become Penn State credits.
-These credits are granted to all incoming students after the completion of one required clinical nursing course.
+These credits are granted to all incoming students.
 No challenge examinations are required for the granting of credits.

 - Do courses taken at other colleges/universities transfer into the program?

 Yes.
 Penn State will consider for transfer all college credits earned at another accredited institution.
 Students must supply an official transcript and have earned a "C" or better to have credits considered for transfer.

 All courses, except nursing electives, are offered in the evening.
 Nursing electives are offered in a seminar, 3 day format.

 - Can someone help me to plan my program of studies?

 Yes.
 Contact the Nursing office at 724-334-6725 for an appointment to meet with an advisor.